RunestoneInteractive/thinkcspy/_sources/SimplePythonData/Exercises.rst

     #.

-        (GRADED) Write a program that will compute the area of a circle.
+        Write a program that will compute the area of a circle.
 Prompt the user to enter the radius, and then print the answer, like this:

         .. sourcecode:: python